Lindfield Bonfire Celebrations – Thursday 5th November 2020

 – Remember that it will take time to leave the village as the crowds disperse.

-– Please drive carefully as the crowd will be using both the pavements and road roads.
+– Please drive carefully as the crowd will be using both the pavements and road.

-A small viewing area and car parking is available for disabled visitors at the top common car park just off Backwoods Lane.
-Please contact us in advance so we can discuss further with you accessibility to the village and the viewing site.
+We have limited parking available for disabled visitors at the top Common car park (just off Backwoods Lane).
+Please contact us in advance so we can discuss further accessibility to the village for our night.

-The lost children post will be in the King Edward Hall and manned throughout the evening.
+The lost children post is in the King Edward Hall and is manned throughout the evening.

-A fancy dress competition will be held in the King Edward Hall starting at 6.30pm, which is free to enter and open to both the public and Bonfire Society members (both from Lindfield and visiting societies).
+A fancy dress competition will be held in the King Edward Hall, which is free to enter and open to both the public and Bonfire Society members (both from Lindfield and visiting societies).

 The classes are: